CenturyLink Inc., a telecommunications company headquartered in Monroe, Louisiana, has announced that it recycled more than 12 million pounds in 2016.

 Additional CenturyLink environmental initiatives include:

-- Completion of Energy Star certification for 19 data centers, more than any other co-location provider as of the end of 2016.
-Energy Star ratings place these data centers in the top 25 percent most energy efficient data centers in the U.S.
+- completing Energy Star certification for 19 data centers, more than any other co-location provider as of the end of 2016 (Energy Star ratings place these data centers in the top 25 percent most energy efficient data centers in the U.S.); and

 In addition, CenturyLink says it climbed to No. 113 out of the top 500 companies in 2016 from No. 182 in 2015 in Newsweek’s Green Rankings.
 This ranking comprehensively assesses the environmental performance of the largest publicly traded companies in the world.